AI4WA/OpenOmniFramework/docs/Tutorial/pipeline_customisation.md

 Then go to the client end, start the audio acquisition, and specify the cluster name to the newly added cluster name.

-Then start talking, and you will see the pipeline is triggered, and the AI module will consume the task.
+Then start talking, and you will see the pipeline is triggered, and the Agent module will consume the task.

 If there is anything wrong, try to use the above explanation to debug the problem.